 Great news – it’s here, and it’s available for download now via our website.
 It’s the latest update to MailStore Server, the email archiving software for Office365, Exchange and MDaemon.

-The highlight is a complete overhaul of the web search client, but there’s also the introduction of digital signing for exported email in all three versions of MailStore and status reports for the Service Provider edition.
+The highlight is a complete overhaul of the web search client, plus the introduction of digital signing for exported email in all three versions of MailStore.
+Last but not least, this release also sees the introduction of ‘status reports’ for the Service Provider edition.

 The developer’s blog announcement mentions they’re ‘bringing the user experience and security to a new level’.
 I can’t argue with that from what I’ve seen so far, and the particularly interesting part is that this release is the developmental stepping stone for lots more in the way of improvements in the months to come.

 Office 365 does offer users some archiving features, but to get anything more than very basic storage you need to either pay for a Premium add-on or go for one of the more expensive Enterprise plans.

 Getting your head around what each of the Office 365 plans can offer you in the way of archiving can be a challenge in itself, but as a high-level overview, there are basically three camps…

 Legally secure, fully automated email archiving is something that every business can benefit from, regardless of size or industry.

 Today MailStore Server, the world’s leading e-mail archiving solution expands its extensive feature set, to include individual email reports, advanced search settings for users, and further enhancements for administrators.